 I do not care much about the case.
 I do not need any 5.25" or 3.5" support, and I only care if it has a reasonably open design.
 It seemed this model fits my requirements, and it is not expensive.
 It supports 165mm CPU cooler height, 140mm fan at front and 120mm fan at the back.
+It also supports 140mm fans at top but over the RAM slots only 120mm can be used with the RAM modules I am using.
 It is a bit large, but it is the minimum size I could find supporting these cooling options.
 It has a glass side panel, unnecessary but a nice touch.
-The case also has a magnetic dust filter on top, which is a nice idea.
+The case also has a magnetic dust filter on top and at front, which is a nice idea.

 Power Supply: Seasonic Prime TX-1000

 I do not know much about the power supply brands, but it seems Seasonic is a well-known brand.
 This particular power supply is also a bit expensive comparing to alternatives.
 1000W might be a bit too much but running power supply with a minimum possible load is a good thing.
-I calculated the maximum power the server may consume at the moment is a little over 500W.
+I calculated the maximum power the server may consume (using a reasonable GPU) is a little over 500W.

 This power supply has a hybrid mode, meaning it can fully stop its fan when possible when it is mounted ventilation side on top.